What to see in Tallinn! Our favorite sights + travel tips

 Flights to Tallinn

-The small airport of Tallinn is actually very modern and one of the most pleasant airports we’ve been so far.
-It’s also only a stone’s throw from the city center.
+Tallinn’s small airport is very modern and one of the most pleasant we’ve been to so far.
+It is also only a stone’s throw away from the city centre.

 In front of the terminal, there’s a taxi rank where you can catch a cab to downtown Tallinn for 10 to 15 euros.
 A cheap alternative is to book a ride using Uber.
 That only costs about half as much as a taxi.